 Best Features: Incline, Up to 21 inch stride, iFit technology, Lot of Workouts, Easy Assembly

-So there you have our picks for the best ellipticals in the $500-$1000 range.
+So there you have our picks for the best ellipticals in the $500-$1000 range for 2019.
 Any of these machines would make a great addition to your home gym, so you can't go wrong no matter which one you end up going with.

 But just in case you need some help, here's a little guide to help you make a decision...

 If you just want the best overall elliptical, i.e. the one that offers the most value and ticks the most boxes, go with our top recommendation, the Sole E25.
 It gives you everything you need: diverse workouts, heart rate monitoring, incline capability, very low impact, natural motion and durable construction at a very affordable price.